opentext/storyteller/docs/stl/syntax.md

 purpose.

 :exclamation:

-Note taht Bullets & Numbering are a subject of significant change in STL syntax.
+Note that *Bullets & Numbering* are a subject of significant change in *STL syntax*.
 While this section describes the current syntax, users can teke a look at the future syntax in a separate [Numbering Documentation](numbering.html).